corpetty/quartz/content/index.md

 ---
-title: Welcome to Corey's Stuff
+title: Welcome to Corey's Brain
 ---

 I've reset my website to be a "digital garden."
 It's basically just a bunch of linked notes with all of my migrated articles I've written.
 I use this mostly to just make it so my notes are linkable to other people and sharable / discoverable.
 Hope you enjoy.
 If you don't, doesn't really bother me.